jaccomoc/jactl/docs/pages/language-guide.md

 It is equivalent in Java to `System.nanoTime()`.
 It is a number that can be used for timing but has no correlation with system or wall-clock time.
-It has no value except within the currently running Java Virtual Machine instance, so it cannot be compared to values from other processes even ones running on the same machine.
+It has no value except within the currently running Java Virtual Machine instance, so it cannot be compared to values from other processes, even ones running on the same machine.

 For example:
 ```groovy